elliotjerng/elliotjerng.github.io/index.md

 I am a Master's student at Columbia University studying Neural Engineering.
 This past spring, I graduated from Northeastern University with a BS in Neuroscience and Data Science.

-Previously, I was a research assistant at Harvard Medical School in Dr. Bernardo Sabatini's lab studying synaptic plasticity and reward prediction error in a population of co-releasing neurons.
+Previously, I was a research assistant at Harvard Medical School in [Dr. Bernardo Sabatini's lab](https://sabatini.hms.harvard.edu/){:target="\_blank"} studying synaptic plasticity using optogenetics and computational modeling methods.

-I also had the opportunity to do an internship at AbbVie, where I built a neural spike-detection pipeline providing finer control and reduced noise interference.
+I also gained valuable industry research experience as a Research Intern at [AbbVie](https://www.abbvie.com/){:target="\_blank"}, where I built spike-detection and analysis programs for calcium-imaging data.